vacuumlabs/adalite-backend-service/README.md

 # Deprecation notice

 *This repo is no longer maintained and further development has been moved to a private repository.
 In case of interest please contact us at adalite@vacuumlabs.com*

+Also please consider using [cardano-graphql](https://github.com/input-output-hk/cardano-graphql) or [cardano-rosetta](https://github.com/input-output-hk/cardano-rosetta) instead.

 # AdaLite Backend Service